 Hardy Banana Trees

-The Japanese banana (Musa basjoo), also known as hardy fiber banana or hardy banana, thrives in USDA zones 5 through 10.
-The hardy banana is evergreen in USDA zones 9 and 10, and with heavy mulching, it grows back from the roots in colder zones.
+The Japanese banana (Musa basjoo), also known as hardy fiber banana or hardy banana, is a perennial in USDA zones 6 through 10.
+This species is evergreen in USDA zones 9 and 10, and with heavy mulching, it grows back from the roots in colder zones.

-Hardy in USDA zones 7 through 11, the pink velvet banana (Musa veutina) grows up to 6 feet tall.
+Hardy in USDA zones 7b through 11, the pink velvet banana (Musa velutina) grows up to 6 feet tall.
 Grown for its ornamental value rather than its pink, hairy and seed-filled edible bananas, this banana plant can produce flowers and fruits in its first year.

 Life Cycle of Banana Plants

 Banana trees spread by rhizomes and root suckers.
 If the large leaves are damaged by wind or marauding children or pets, the plant will resprout rapidly if you prune it back to the ground.
 In colder climates, banana plants grow back from the roots when the weather warms in spring.
 When grown indoors or in warm climates, they stay green and grow year-round.

 After planting the rhizome, a swirl of folded banana leaves grows.
 The true stem grows up from the middle of the folded leaves, or pseudostem, and produces leaves, flowers and eventually bananas.
 The timing of flowers varies depending on the species and cultivar.
 The pink velvet banana can produce flowers the first year, and Dwarf Cavendish flowers may require nine to 15 months to appear, while hardy bananas may take up to 24 months to set fruit.